 The acclaimed spice plantations around Ponda are another popular place to visit during the monsoon in Goa.
 The Savoi Plantation is the pick of them, as it has good food and is not commercially focused like Sahakari Spice Farm.

 An evening boat cruise up the Mandovi River from Panjim is enjoyable, and Goa’s historic character-filled buildings provide much interest.
+You can wander around the Fontainhas Latin Quarter and soak up the atmosphere or visit old restored Portuguese mansions.

 The monsoon season is also the perfect time for white water rafting in Goa!